Crystal-Spider/jsdoc-generator/README.md

   Set the value for the author tag.
   Empty to disable, set to "author" to insert "author" as placeholder.
   Default: `""`
-- `jsdoc-generator.includeDate`:
+- `jsdoc-generator.dateFormat`:
-  When enabled, will include the date tag.
+  Fill in with any valid [MomentJs format](https://momentjs.com/) (either explicit or locale) to include the date tag.
-  Default: `false`
-- `jsdoc-generator.includeTime`:
-  When both this and jsdoc-generator.includeDate are enabled, will include the current local time in the date tag.
+  Formats can include time as well.
+  Leave empty to disable.
-  Default: `true`
+  Default: `""`
 - `jsdoc-generator.includeTypes`:
   Whether to include types into the generated JSDoc.
   Default: `true`